-One man cave office that was designed around a 1980’s theme used cassette tapes glued together for use as a pen holder and old vinyl records were slightly melted to create groovy snack bowls and one was even converted into a wall clock while others were fused together and used a business card holder.
+One man cave office that was designed around a 1980’s theme used cassette tapes glued together for use as a pen holder and old vinyl records that were slightly melted to create groovy snack bowls.
+One was even converted into a wall clock while others were fused together and used a business card holder.

 Taking this creative approach to using old items will save you a lot of money while helping the environment by recycling old junk.